dlion/domenicoluciani/_posts/2021-04-20-stop-the-data-mess-with-the-data-mesh.md

 ## Let's fix this mess

-Essentially a Data Mesh helps to get rid of this problem by having a centralized location where to have our data (a DB or a distributed Data Lake) with each team/business area responsible for handling their ETL pipeline.
+Essentially a Data Mesh helps to get rid of this problem by having each team/business area responsible for handling their ETL pipeline.
 It means more flexibility and autonomy.
+It should be supported by a good self-service data platform, but while the data might be physically centralised in the platform, ownership of it is decentralised.

 ![good_team](/assets/images/posts/good_team.png)